kushal7201/GDSC-FOSS/README.md

 10. Push your changes and create a pull request.

-**Note:** Each commit should have a message that succinctly describes the change it introduces.
+**Note:** -  Each commit should have a message that succinctly describes the change it introduces.
 For example, the first commit could be titled `"Added favorite food"`.
+          -  The screenshot required should be saved in the contributors / <roll number> / <task number> folder with name <screenshot_number>.png(or jpg or jpeg).